karlcabaniya/braytech.org-SPA/README.md

 4. Submit pull request

+## Other contributions

+All other contributions should be proposed through [discord.braytech.org](https://discord.braytech.org) prior to any pull requests being submitted.

 ## Running the dev build

 Before you can build this project, you must install and configure the following dependencies on your machine: